Unattended children are not permitted at MedRay. Please arrange childcare otherwise we are unable to serve you.

 Call MedRay MRI directly at 604-941-8780 to set up your appointment.

 Professional Diagnosis, Affordable Price.
-For as low as $700, your child can have the same MRI that the pros get.
+Your child can have the same MRI that the pros get.
 Get your child back in the game.
 Book today with MedRay MRI.
 Same hours of operation, booking info, and contact details as MRI.

 MRI EXAM PREPARATION